yahyacivelek/readmaster_backend/doc/readmaster_ai.md

 The diagram clarifies the functionality scope for each role.

-* Student: Flow is centered on taking assessments and viewing personal progress.
+* Student: Flow is centered on taking assessments and viewing personal progress, now explicitly including the ability to view their own progress report summary.
 * Parent: A supervisory role with read-only access to their children's progress, now also includes the ability to assign readings individually and manage these assignments (CRUD operations).
 * Teacher: Manages classes, assigns readings, and has full CRUD (Create, Read, Update, Delete) capabilities over students within their classes.
 * Admin: Manages platform-wide data (users, content) and system settings.